datavetaren/prologcoin/README.md

 P = 20*G + 1*H + (4711*G+3*H) - (4711-5)*G + (123*G+4*H) - (123-17)*G
 ```

+Numerically, nothing has changed.
+But we'll only going to publish the
-How can the rest of the world verify that...
+new UTXOs, so how can the rest of the world verify that...

 1) No new money has been created?
 2) That money wasn't stolen?